 Looking to learn more about what each beer tent at Oktoberfest has to offer?
 Check out the official Oktoberfest website for more information.

 One notable aspect of Oktoberfest is sitting in the beer tents at long picnic-style tables, often with strangers, which encourages mingling and making new friends.
-We met fascinating people from all around the world, including Brazil, Vietnam, Wales, Switzerland, and of course, lots of locals from Munich.
+I met people from all around the world, including Brazil, Vietnam, Wales, Switzerland, and of course, lots of locals from Munich.

 Upon entering a beer tent, you may or may not receive assistance in finding a seat.
 If left to find a seat on your own, seek out tables in non-reserved areas of the beer tents and simply ask if there is room at a table for your group.
 Most tables easily seat 8-10 individuals and the earlier you go in the day, the easier it is to snag a spot.
 The welcoming atmosphere at Oktoberfest encourages mingling with fellow attendees, so don't hesitate to ask to squeeze in at a table, introduce yourself, and make new connections!